cgnorthcutt/benchmarking-keras-pytorch/README.md

-# Reproducibly Benchmarking Keras and PyTorch Models
+# Reproducible Benchmarking of Keras and PyTorch Models

 This project benchmarks **every** pre-trained model across both PyTorch and Keras (Tensorflow).
 Additionally, all benchmarks are 100% repoducible.